Pompey: Pompey during Sulla's civil war

-Pompey advanced south-west along the Via Flaminia towards Spoletium, where he joined Marcus Licinius Crassus, together they defeated Carrinas once again.
-Pompey laid siege to Carrinas in Spoletium but the latter managed to escape.
+Pompey advanced south-west along the Via Flaminia towards Spoletium, where he joined Marcus Licinius Crassus; together they defeated Carrinas once again.
+Pompey laid siege to Carrinas in Spoletium, but the latter managed to escape.
 Pompey resumed his march to join Sulla's command.
-Not long afterwards Pompey successfully ambushed another large force under Censorinus, which was trying to get through to Praeneste where Carbo's consular colleague, Marius the Younger (who was the figurehead of the struggle against Sulla), was blockaded.
+Not long afterwards, Pompey successfully ambushed another large force under Censorinus, which was trying to get through to Praeneste where Carbo's consular colleague, Marius the Younger (who was the figurehead of the struggle against Sulla), was blockaded.
 It was the failure of these attempts to get through the Sullan blockade in Umbria and Etruria, added to Metellus's success in winning control of the north, which broke the back of the government's resistance.

 At the end of the campaigning season of 82, the government forces made one final effort to march to the relief of Praeneste.
 They mustered 10,000 legionaries and marched to join forces with the Samnites and the Lucanians, fierce enemies of Sulla, who had campaigned against them in the Social War.
 (Note: Samnium and Lucania had remained virtually neutral during the war, but now decided to throw their lot in with the Roman government – their hatred for Sulla probably being the deciding factor.)
-Pursued by Pompey they united their forces and made for Praeneste.
+Pursued by Pompey, they united their forces and made for Praeneste.
 Unable to break through Sulla's blockade, they marched for undefended Rome, only to be caught just in time and defeated by Sulla at the Battle of the Colline Gate.
 Pompey, who was pursuing the government forces, arrived just after the battle.

-By the end of 82 BC, Sulla had expelled his opponents from Italy, and engineered his nomination as Dictator by the Senate.
+By the end of 82 BC, Sulla had expelled his opponents from Italy and had himself made dictator by passage of an enabling law, the lex Valeria.
 Either through admiration of his abilities, or concern at his ambition, Sulla sought to consolidate his alliance with Pompey by persuading him to divorce Antistia, and marry his stepdaughter Aemilia.
 Plutarch claims she was already pregnant by her former husband, and died in childbirth soon after.